Mohammad Tawhidi: Political views

 While living in Australia, he advocated for better integration of Muslims into Australian society and encouraged stronger collaboration between Islamic leaders and the government, emphasizing that this is key to fostering positive relations with the Muslim community.

-In August 2019, upon India revoking the special status of Jammu and Kashmir, Tawhidi said that he rejects the knee-jerk and absolute dismissal of India’s claim over Kashmir and believes that it should be jointly governed due to the large Hindu and Muslim populations therein.
+In August 2019, upon India revoking the special status of Jammu and Kashmir, Tawhidi said that he rejects the knee-jerk and absolute dismissal of India's claim over Kashmir and believes that it should be jointly governed due to the large Hindu and Muslim populations therein.
 He advanced the position that Pakistani leader, Imran Khan, should respect the rights of religious minorities in Pakistan since the territory used to belong to India and is therefore diverse.

 While he does not advocate for the expansion of current Israeli territory, he is on the record as stating that the territory claimed by Palestine along with Lebanon, Jordan, Northern Egypt, Syria, and Jewish land is established as holy by the Quran.
+He maintained that the Israeli-Palestinian conflict has been driven in part by religious opposition to Jewish sovereignty, arguing that the reaction would likely have been different had Israel been established as a Christian or even a communist state rather than a Jewish one.
+He has rejected claims that the territory is exclusively Palestinian or Muslim, contending that recognition of Jewish historical claims is consistent with Islam and essential to achieving peace.
+According to fact-checking website Misbar, extremist Zionists engage with Tawhidi's social media posts.

+On homosexuality, Tawhidi has stated that he opposes hatred, violence and discrimination against homosexuals, supports the protection of their human rights, and believes that the legality of same-sex marriage should be determined by the laws of the country in which a person lives.